astikbuilds/astikbuilds/README.md

 ## 👨🏻‍💻 About Me

 Hey there!
-I'm a Computer Science student from India who enjoys tackling complex problems through Data Structures & Algorithms and building projects in backend development and data analytics.
+I'm a Computer Science student who enjoys tackling complex problems through Data Structures & Algorithms and building projects in backend development and data analytics.

 Currently deepening my expertise in **system design**, **scalable backend architectures**, and **data-driven applications** — the kind of work where performance decisions actually matter at scale.